matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 console.log(abParser("abcd")); // "???"
 ```

-We ar now just testing out the signature.
+We are now just testing out the signature.
 We want to use 2 parsers, and that
 would produce a new parser that accepts the stream.

 Just starting on running parserA: